wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-x.md

 [^doomsnes]: Read more about the birth of DOOM on the SNES in Fabien Sanglard's excellent _Game Engine Black Book: DOOM_.

-Randal Linden, the developer behind the SNES port of DOOM, released it's source code in 2020 on Github at [https://github.com/RandalLinden/DOOM-FX](https://github.com/RandalLinden/DOOM-FX).
+Randal Linden, the developer of DOOM FX on SNES, released it's source code in 2020 on Github at [https://github.com/RandalLinden/DOOM-FX](https://github.com/RandalLinden/DOOM-FX).
 If you're feeling particularly adventurous on an early Sunday morning, you can try to wade through the assembly lines to discover how the Super FX chip was programmed.

 Ultimately, little games made use of either GSU chip since it greatly increased manufacturing costs and even MSRP.
 Only 5 games would use the first iteration: Dirt Racer, Dirt Trax FX, Star Fox, Stunt Race FX and Vortex.
 Even less games would use the GSU-2 chip: DOOM, Yoshi's Island and Winter Gold.

 X on the Game Boy is a landmark in gaming.
+No single Game Boy (Color) game would come near matching it's polygon processing power.
 Without X, there would be no Star Fox franchise, no DOOM on an early Nintendo console, and a pretty crappy version of Yoshi's Island.

+\newpage

+### What's outside the game loop?

+* A few prepared lookup tables that hold pre-calculated data such as sine, cosine and perspective division values.
+* Vertex data of each object in the game world, for each level.
+* A screen buffer where the graphics are drawn to.

+### What's inside the game loop?

+* A software pipeline rendering mechanism that is able to transform 3D object coordinates into 2D screen data, updating the screen buffer between frames.
+* Rasterization of simple triangles by efficiently drawing lines between two arbitrary points, based on the midpoint of each pixel.
+* Several optimization tricks that help reduce the CPU load, such as looking up values in LUTs, hidden surface removal, clipping, reducing the resolution, restricting rotations and keeping the math as simple as possible (e.g. no floating points).
+* A fast way to copy over the screen buffer at the right moment, avoiding flickering effects.